Mammillaria sphaerica A.Dietr.

 Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight a day.
 If growing M. sphaerica indoors, place it near the brightest window in your home or office to ensure your cactus gets enough light.
 If possible, place the pot on the balcony or in the garden for extra light from spring to fall.

 Soil: M. sphaerica requires a soil mix that provides root aeration and good drainage, whether grown outdoors or indoors.
 Use commercial cactus potting mixes or create your own potting mix.

-Hardiness: This cactus is heat tolerant, but it is not a cold-hardy plant.
+Hardiness: This cactus is heat tolerant but is not a cold-hardy plant.
 M. sphaerica can withstand temperatures as low as 20 to 50 °F (-6.7 to 10 °C), USDA hardiness zones 9a to 11b.